skrrtn/Multi-Chat-Viewer-DotNet/README.md

 - All settings are automatically saved when you make changes through the UI
 - The file is human-readable JSON format for easy inspection or backup

-## Technical Details

-### Twitch IRC Connection

-The application connects to Twitch's IRC servers using:
-- **Server**: `irc.chat.twitch.tv`
-- **Port**: `6667`
-- **Authentication**: Anonymous (no OAuth required for reading chat)

-### Kick.com Connection

-The application connects to Kick.com using:
-- **Library**: KICKLib (1.4.3) - Unofficial Kick.com API and WebSocket chat client
-- **API**: Unofficial Kick.com API for chatroom discovery
-- **WebSocket**: Real-time chat connection via WebSocket
-- **Authentication**: Guest connection (no credentials required for reading chat)

-### Database Structure

-Each channel database includes:
-- **messages table**: Stores chat messages with timestamps, usernames, and content
-- **metadata table**: Stores platform information and other database metadata
-- **Platform Detection**: Databases are automatically identified by platform metadata, not filename

-## Troubleshooting

-### Common Issues

-1. **Connection Fails**:
-   - Check your internet connection
-   - Ensure the channel name is correct (no # symbol needed)
-   - Some channels may have restrictions or be offline

-2. **No Messages Appearing**:
-   - Verify the channel is active and has viewers chatting
-   - Ensure the channel is enabled for viewing in the Followed Channels window (not just logging)
-   - Check that you've selected the correct channel to view in the main window
-   - Check the application logs for any errors

-3. **Performance Issues**:
-   - The application automatically handles message cleanup (limited to 500 messages in main view)
-   - Use "Clear Chat" button to reset if needed
-   - Large databases may affect user lookup performance
-   - Monitor multiple channels may increase memory usage - consider disabling viewing for unused channels

-4. **User Lookup Issues**:
-   - Ensure channels have been monitored for some time to build message history
-   - Database files are created in the `db/` folder relative to the executable
-   - User searches require at least 2 characters

-5. **Font/Display Issues**:
-   - Use Ctrl+Mouse Wheel for quick font size adjustments
-   - Font size is constrained between 6pt and 36pt for readability
-   - Window resizing temporarily pauses message processing to prevent UI freezing

-6. **Configuration Issues**:
-   - All settings are stored in `appsettings.json` in the application directory
-   - If settings become corrupted, delete `appsettings.json` and restart the application to reset to defaults
-   - The application will automatically recreate the configuration file with default settings

-7. **Platform-Specific Issues**:
-   - **Kick.com channels**: May take longer to connect as the system resolves chatroom IDs
-   - **Kick.com limitation**: Only one Kick channel can be monitored at a time due to library constraints
-   - **Platform Detection**: If databases show "Unknown" platform, they will be automatically migrated to the proper format
-   - **Mixed Platform Support**: Each database is independent and can be different platforms
-   - **Legacy Database**: Existing databases will be automatically migrated to the new format on startup

-8. **Multi-Channel Viewing Issues**:
-   - **Channel Not Displaying**: Ensure the channel is enabled for viewing (not just logging) using the "Enable" button in the **Multi-View column** in Followed Channels
-   - **Missing Background Messages**: Channels collect messages in background even when not viewed - check logging is enabled
-   - **Channel Switching**: Use "Enable" or "Disable" button in the **Multi-View column** to switch between channels for viewing
-   - **Multiple Kick Channels**: Remove existing Kick channel before adding a new one due to platform limitations

 ## Development

 ### Dependencies